-SEPTEMBER is excited to present Strong Winds May Exist, Annie Bielski’s first solo exhibition at the gallery, opening June 12, 2021.
+SEPTEMBER is excited to present Strong Winds May Exist, Annie Bielski’s first solo exhibition at the gallery.
+The opening reception is June 12, 2021 from 5 PM until sunset.
 SEPTEMBER has included Bielski’s work in several group shows, presented a solo booth at NADA NY together, and in early 2020, invited her to be in our program as an ALWAYS artist.
-Bielski’s upcoming exhibition includes large-scale mixed media paintings, works on paper, paintings that function as furniture for sitting, and a curtain that operates as a drawing.
+Bielski’s upcoming exhibition includes large-scale mixed media paintings, works on paper, paintings that function as furniture for sitting, and artist drawing displays.

 If the work of Annie Bielski could speak, it might ask, What If?
 What if it was made without thread?
 What if the balloon was never lost?
 What if it snowed in the desert?